 What to Expect

-Consistently voted the "Best Museum" by area media, the Bruce Museum is a regionally based, world-class institution highlighting art, science and natural history in more than a dozen changing exhibitions annually.
+The Bruce Museum is a community based, world-class institution highlighting art, science and natural history in more than a dozen changing exhibitions annually.
 The permanent galleries feature the natural sciences that encompass regional to global perspectives.
 The Bruce Museum is accredited by the American Alliance of Museums.